JakeGads/Python_Word_Unscrambler/README.md

 This application can take in a string and from there find all combinations of that string in order to generate a list of words, these words are automatically written out to file for viewing.
 The better the dictionary the better the results

 ## Getting Started
-place the dictionary in the same directory and have it named english.txt Run with python pass to unscrambler.main() your string and it will return a list of the possible word combinations along with writing them out to a file.
+place the dictionary in the same directory and have it named english.txt <br />
+Run with python, pass to unscrambler.main() your string and it will return a list of the possible word combinations along with writing them out to a file.

 ## Authors
 * **Jake Gadaleta** - *Initial work* - [gadzygadz](https://github.com/gadzygadz)